thi-ng/umbrella/packages/sexpr/README.md

 - numbers: any float notation valid in JS, hex ints prefixed w/ `0x`
 - string delimiters: `"`

-Everything else parsed as is...
+Everything else is parsed as is, i.e. as symbol.

 ## Status